Skip to main content

 This safeguards that providers are paid on time and mitigates the risk of denied claims.

-CMS has established four CPT codes to reimburse for RPM devices and services:
+CMS has established six CPT codes to reimburse for RPM devices and services:

-• CPT code 99453 covers device setup: This can be claimed only once per device and cannot be billed more than once in a 30 day period per patient.
-For example, if a patient receives two devices within the same calendar month, only one device can be billed for that timeframe.
-The second device would be billable in the subsequent month.
+• CPT code 99453 (Device Setup): Covers initial setup and patient education.
+This is claimed only once per device episode and requires at least 2 days of transmitted data to be billable.
+It cannot be billed more than once in a 30-day period; if a patient receives a second device in the same month, that setup is billable in the following month.

 • Ordering, registering, and managing RPM devices